 Searching for the real spooks and scares this Halloween?
-Skip the haunted houses, hayrides, and corn mazes, and spend this full-moon night at one of these haunted campgrounds!
+Skip the haunted houses, hayrides, and corn mazes, and spend an October night at one of these haunted campgrounds!

 Lake Morena, California

 The Lake Morena County Park Campground is a hotspot for ghostly occurrences.
 According to The San Diego Union in 1983, “More than fish haunt Lake Morena.”
 Over the years, there have been several reports of paranormal activity from volunteers, rangers, campers, and residents in the area.

 One apparition you may encounter is a lady in a white dress.
 She is commonly roaming around the wooded area across from the campsites.
 You may hear footsteps and a woman laughing and singing.
 Reports of levitating bodies are associated with a devastating flood that killed more than 50 people in the 1900s.
 Some photos have even captured orbs floating around the site.